Leont/path-finder/README.md

 This is a module for iterating over directory trees, and filtering out entries of interest.
-It is inspired by Perl 5's Path::Iterator::Rule, in particular it tries to iterate as lazy as possible and offers a fluent interface.
-For example, to lazily perl 6 scripts, while skipping over versioning files in a certain set of directories one could do:
+It is inspired by Perl 5's Path::Finder::Rule, in particular it tries to iterate as lazy as possible and offers a fluent interface.
+For example, to lazily find perl 6 scripts, while skipping over versioning files in a certain set of directories one could do:

 ```
-for Path::Iterator.skip-vcs.ext(rx/ 'pl' 6? $ /).shebang(rx/ ^ '#!' .* 'perl6' /).in(@dirs) -> $file {
+for Path::Finder.skip-vcs.ext(rx/ 'pl' 6? $ /).shebang(rx/ ^ '#!' .* 'perl6' /).in(@dirs) -> $file {
 	do-something($file);
 }
 ```